learn-co-curriculum/phrg-css-manifests/README.md

 */
 ```

-Would create this in our application layout's head tag:
+Would create this in our application layout's head tag: (assuming fingerprinting/digests are turned off)

 ```html
   <link rel="stylesheet" href="/assets/main.css" />